Maasai Teaching Volunteer Program in Kenya

-Please note, this project is not available during the school holidays outlined below.
-If you apply for the Teaching project during this time, you will be switched to either Special Needs Care or Women’s Education.
+Please note, this project is not available during the school holidays.
+If you apply for the Teaching - Maasai project during this time, you will be switched to either the Sports Education or Women’s Education.
 If you apply for this project during a half-term break, you will have these days free to explore the local area, embark on a safari, or another other tour/excursion.

 - February 29th - March 1st (half-term break)

 - April 8th - 28th (school holidays)